intel/pepc/docs/pepc-cstates.rst

 Description
 -----------

-Package C-state limit aliases, for example on Ice Lakes 'PC6' is an alias for 'PC6R'.
+Package C-state limit aliases.
+For example on Ice Lake Xeon, 'PC6' is an alias for 'PC6R'.

 Mechanism
 ---------

-External Design Specification (EDS)
+Hardware documentation, such as Intel SDM (Software Developer Manual) or Intel EDS (External Design Specification).

 Scope
 -----